Endoscopic, minimally invasive Disc-FX disc surgery for discogenic pain

 - Percutaneous nucleotomy: Minimally invasive (endoscopic) treatment to mechanically remove material from a bulging disc.

 Which surgical procedure can help with a bulging disc?

-The Disc-FX technique is a percutaneous endoscopic nucleoplasty.
-That means the surgery is performed without surgical incision.
-Merely a surgical cannula in inserted through the skin into the surgical site on the disc.
+The Disc-FX technique is a percutaneous endoscopic Nucleoplasty.
+That means the surgery is performed without a surgical incision.
+Merely a surgical cannula is inserted through the skin into the surgical site on the disc.
 The procedure is performed with a direct endoscopic view using a small camera inside the surgical cannula.

 The position of the needle is monitored by x-ray.
 Following the procedure the surgical site can be closed with a plaster (no sutures).
 The endoscopic Disc-FX procedure keeps scarring near the spine to a minimum.

 When can the Disc-FX procedure no longer be used?